bqworks/accordion-slider/readme.txt

 Features:

-* Fully responsive
+* Fully responsive on any device
-* Touch support
+* Touch support for touch-enabled screens
 * Animated and static layers, which can contain text, images or any HTML content
 * Horizontal and Vertical orientation
 * Possibility to change the aspect of the accordion for different screen sizes (using breakpoints)
-* Pagination
+* Pagination (break the panels into multiple accordion pages)
 * Keyboard navigation
 * Mouse wheel navigation
 * Retina support
-* Lazy loading
+* Lazy loading for images
-* Deep linking
+* Deep linking (link to specific slide inside the accordion)
 * Lightbox integration
-* Load images and content dynamically, from posts (including custom post types), WordPress galleries and Flickr
+* Load images (e.g., featured images) and content dynamically, from posts (including custom post types), WordPress galleries and Flickr
 * Preview accordion sliders directly in the admin area
-* Drag and drop panel sorting
+* Drag and drop panel sorting for easy management of the panels' order
 * Publish accordion sliders in any post (including pages and custom post types), in PHP code, and widget areas
 * Caching system for quick loading times
-* Action and filter hooks
+* Action and filter hooks to extend the functionality of the accordion slider
-* Import and export accordion sliders
+* Import and export accordion sliders between different plugin installations

 [These videos](https://bqworks.net/accordion-slider/screencasts/) demonstrate the full capabilities of the plugin.

+[Premium Add-ons](https://bqworks.net/premium-add-ons/#accordion-slider) allow you to further extend the functionality of the accordion slider:

+* [Custom CSS and JavaScript](https://bqworks.net/premium-add-ons/#custom-css-js-for-accordion-slider): Allows you to add custom CSS and JavaScript code to your accordion sliders in a syntax highlighting code editor.
+It also features a revisions system that will backup all your code edits, allow you to compare between multiple revisions and restore a certain revision.
+* [Revisions](https://bqworks.net/premium-add-ons/#revisions-for-accordion-slider): Automatically stores a record of each edit/update of your accordions, for comparison or backup purposes.
+Each accordion will have its own list of revisions, allowing you to easily preview a revision, analyze its settings, compare it to other revisions or restore it.

 == Installation ==